saintedlama/bumm/README.md

 Types are case insensitive.

-Now start `node app.js` and navigate your browser to `http://localhost:3000/tests`
+To start the application use `node app.js` and navigate the browser to `http://localhost:3000/tests`

 ### Scaffolding restful routes